 There are other factors that can also affect the colour of an individual’s teeth.
 One factor is genetics — some people have naturally brighter enamel than others.
-Another factor is disease.
+Another factor is the disease.
 If you suspect that there is an underlying medical cause for your teeth discolouration, be sure to inform Dr. Stevens.

 There are two basic categories of tooth whitening procedures — in-office and at-home.
-Dr. Stevens uses the patented Kor Whitening Deep Bleaching technique, which can include at-home treatment, or a combination of at-home and in-office treatments.
+Dr. Stevens uses the patented Kor Whitening Deep Bleaching technique, which can include at-home treatment or a combination of at-home and in-office treatments.